Sakela17/noteful-app-MongoDB/README.md

 Noteful App
 ============================
 I worked on this project while studying for Engineering Immersion program at Thinkful.
-The goal was to create a Node/Express app to host a client and serve a RESTful API to the client.
+The goal was to create a Node/Express app to host a client, serve a RESTful API to the client, and to create a Mongo-backed persistence layer.

 ##Getting Started
 ####Local Testing and Deployment